anacidre/AngularWorkshop/Step 4: Data Binding.md

   this.coffees[index].price = 0.00;
 }
 ```
+### One-way data binding

 But that is not really what we want to do, we want to be able to specify how many coffees the user want to order.
-To do so, let's first add the property quantity to the coffee.model.ts:
+And to do so we will be using one-way data binding.
+First let's make some changes in the coffee interface and our coffee array.
+Add the property quantity to the coffee.model.ts:

 ```
 export interface Coffee {